Oster Outlaw Review

 You’ll receive the Oster Outlaw clippers with a #000 detachable Oster blade.
 It cuts through any type of hair pretty spectacularly.
 Yes, even extra thick hair or curls prone to tangling stand no chance.

 Well, the Outlaw clipper blade is the same as what the Oster 76 or Oster Model 10 barber clippers use.
 In fact, blades are fully interchangeable between these three models.

 Same cryogenically tested, ultra sharp and extra strong stainless steel.
 You have to purchase any additional blades, as these are Oster detachable blade clippers after all.

 Oster Outlaw vs Oster Classic 76

-Let’s get this straight: the Oster 76 Outlaw loses against the professional Classic 76 in terms of performance.
+In this Oster Outlaw review, let’s get this part straight: the Oster 76 Outlaw loses against the professional Classic 76 in terms of performance.
 The latter is a certified beast of a heavy-duty clipper.
 It’s just too powerful.

 That said, there’s a very important tradeoff: the Outlaw clippers are much quieter, way less expensive and outshine the Classic in the ergonomics department.
 While the Oster 76 is perfect for advanced barbers, the Outlaw 2 speed clipper is any beginner’s most sensible pick.

 Personally, I adore the standard 76.
 But as I’ve pointed out before, it’s very loud and can tire your hands if you’re not used to it.
 An Oster 76 Outlaw will skip on straining your hand and its extra rubberized body will give you an easier grip.
 Don’t worry, it will still cut good enough for anything from buzz cuts to bulk haircuts.
 After all, the Oster detachable blades these two models use are the same.

 The not so cool things about the Oster Outlaw clippers